TexasInstruments/edgeai-tensorlab/README.md

 ### Notice 2
-- Model Optimization Tools including Quantization Aware Training (QAT) tools have been moved to [edgeai-modeltoolkit](https://github.com/TexasInstruments/edgeai-modeltoolkit).
-Please visit the new location.
+- Model Optimization Tools including Quantization Aware Training (QAT) tools will be moved to [edgeai-modeltoolkit](https://github.com/TexasInstruments/edgeai-modeltoolkit) in the future.

 <hr>